P90X NUTRITION PLAN MADE EASY

-The P90X Nutrition Plan can be overwhelming at first sight, which is exactly why we created this P90X Nutrition Plan Made Easy guide.
+The P90X Nutrition Plan can be overwhelming at first sight, which is exactly why we created this P90X Nutrition Plan Explained guide.

-Just take one bite at a time.
-Start with the videos below and then move through all the rest of the info.
-It will take a while, but it’ll be worth it.
+Just take one bite at a time—start with the introduction video below and then move through the other items.
+Trust us, it’ll be worth it!

-Understanding how the P90X Nutrition Plan works is Step 1.
+Understanding how the P90X Nutrition Plan works is the first important step.

-Watch this video by Dave where he explains how the program is designed to teach your body its relationship with carbohydrates – and how to fuel for performance over the long haul that is life.
+Watch this video by Dave where he explains how the P90X Nutrition Plan is designed to teach your body its relationship with carbohydrates—and how to fuel for performance over the long haul.

-We use a performance based assessment system that goes beyond what the number on the scale says and digs into your goals.
-We help keep you accountable and motivate you.
+We use a performance-based assessment system that goes beyond what the number on the scale says and digs into your goals.
+We also help keep you accountable and motivate you.

-Your next step is to download the P90X Nutrition Plan Excel file below.
+Your next step is to download our P90X Nutrition Plan Excel file below.

 The document contains several steps at the top that will help you determine how many calories you will need on a daily basis and what “level” of the program you will be on.

-As explained in the video above, the P90X Diet Plan progresses from a high protein/low carb diet to a more balanced, but slightly higher, carb diet.
+As explained in the video above, the P90X meal plan progresses from a high protein/low carb diet to a more balanced, but slightly higher, carb diet.

 The daily trackers on the spreadsheet represent a mid-range of the various program “levels.”
 You will need to customize it to your level, which is why we didn’t make it a PDF file.
 This next video explains the spreadsheet: